Wounded-Knee/Whitepine/public/library/project-specs/aws-s3-setup.md

 # AWS S3 Bucket Setup Guide

 ## Overview
-This guide walks through creating and configuring an S3 bucket for hosting the static files of the USA Full-Stack Application.
+This guide walks through creating and configuring an S3 bucket for hosting the static files of the Whitepine Full-Stack Application.

 ## Prerequisites
 - AWS account with appropriate permissions